Orpius/SDK/docs/UserGuide/index.md

 ## Introducing Orpius

-Welcome to **Orpius** — the secure AI platform that gives you everything you need to integrate, build, and use generative AI without the complexity of building and managing the underlying technology.
+Welcome to **Orpius** — the secure AI platform that gives you everything you need to integrate, build, and use generative AI in your systems without the complexity of building and managing the underlying technology.

 Security and privacy are built into Orpius from the ground up.